 According to the professionals at House Cleaning, to recover your wood after minimal damage, apply this all-natural method.
 14 cup oil (canola oil is ideal) and 14 cup vinegar, well combined (white or apple cider).
 Using the basic directions will have your wood pieces looking brand new in no time!
 Scuffs can also be repaired by pressing with a nut!
-Suggest by the professionals in the field of House Cleaning
+Suggested by professionals in the field of House Cleaning

 4. Massive Damage Repair

 However, if you have an excellent wood item, a significant nuisance diverts attention from its general beauty.
 It’s time to get out the Bondo all-purpose filler, according to the House Cleaning professionals.
-Bondo is a popular style of wood fillers among home furnishings restorers.
+Bondo is a popular style of wood filler among home furnishings restorers.
 Blend the Bondo, then apply it to the uneven, damaged area and sand it flat.
 Afterward, you can refinish the entire piece for a more uniform appearance, as the House Cleaning professionals suggested.

 5. Take to Underlying Wood